Spin Span Spun: Fact and Folklore for Spinners and Weavers

 Here are some of the myths and legends, records and anecdotes, which make up our legacy of spinning and weaving lore.
-Some of you will read them for entertainment, some for helpful hints, and some will view them as fibres from which they can spin their own tales of spinning and weaving.
+Some of you will read them for entertainment, some for helpful hints, and some will view them as fibers from which they can spin their own tales of spinning and weaving.

 A number of sources are identified in parentheses in the text, and these are included in the reading list at the end of the book.
 Since this is a potpourri of things from many times and places, there are no chapters.
 But an index is included to help you find your way.

 - Staple Bound: 66 pages

 - Publisher: Bette Hochberg; 1st edition (September 1979)

 - Package Dimensions: 11.2 x 8.9 x 0.5 inches